Topological conditions on inhomogeneous fractals in Martin boundary theory and their algorithmic testing: Some general facts

 As we still want to hold on the property that the smaller $n$ copies fit exactly in the diamond, we also have to adjust $\alpha$ and set

-This also implies, that we have to modify our OSC-set $\mathcal O$ slightly.
+This also implies, that we have to modify our OSC--set $\mathcal O$ slightly.
 We choose the union of the diamond and a circle around $p$ with radius $c$ as new set $\mathcal O$.
-The different steps of our construction can also be seen in figure \ref{fig:diamond1}.\\
+The different steps of our construction can also be seen in Figure \ref{fig:diamond1}.\\

 Let us now consider the word space.
-For this, we denotate the cells in line from top to bottom by
+For this, we denote the cells in line from top to bottom by

 with $n_0\defgl \frac1c$.
 The remaining cells arranged in a circle around $p$ should be denoted by